Three Things to Know About Sports Physicals

 Sports physicals are abbreviated exams performed for the sole purpose of screening for underlying health issues.
 During the exam, your provider will take a brief medical history, then measure your child’s height, weight, blood pressure, heart rate, and oxygen saturation.
 These facts can help detect potential issues with nutrition, development, and cardiopulmonary diseases that could cause issues as your child’s season ramps up.

-Here are five reasons why your child’s well-visit is so important for their health.
+Here are five reasons why well-child visits are so important for overall health.